ddvniele/checkm8-iOS15-downgrade/README.md

 enjoy now your device fully activated on iOS 15!

 ## 🛠️ known issues
-- iCloud passwords don't work (at least for me). i hasn't been able to find a solution yet
+- iCloud passwords don't work (at least for me). i haven't been able to find a solution yet

 ## 📂 credits
 - [Orangera1n](https://gist.github.com/Orangera1n), who was the first to write a guide about it